Cerebellum-Network/ddc-cli/README.md

 ### consume

-To consume data from Behaviour DDC (bootstrapNodes and appPubKey from configuration are used).
+To consume data from Event DDC (bootstrapNodes and appPubKey from configuration are used).
 Offset reset values are earliest and latest.
 Where 'earliest' means consume from beginning and 'latest' is a real-time (old data isn't consumed):

 ```shell script
 ddc-cli consume --stream-id test_stream --fields=field1,field2 --offset-reset latest